garystafford/fav-color-bff/README.md

 ## Environment Configuration

-Informational only, the project uses the [config](https://www.npmjs.com/package/config) NPM package for specifying environment specific configuration.
+Informational only, the project uses the [config](https://www.npmjs.com/package/config) npm package for specifying environment specific configuration.
 Each environment is represented by a separate JSON configuration file, in the `config` directory, located in the root of the project.
 There is also a default `default.json`, intended for local development.
+Setting the `NODE_ENV` environment variables, either by exporting it in advance, or on the command-line when the application is started, dictates which config file is used.
+For example, using `NODE_ENV=production` specifies that the `production.json` will be used to source environment specific configuration.

 ```json
 {